migmaq/titan1c/docs/CUSTOMIZATION.md

 Instead it is meant to be read as an alternative to a much more complex feature - end user configurable dictionary schema.

+The current dictionary project, and the first attempt at a successor were based on a configurable dictionary schema, with the dictionary editor configured by this schema (SIL Toolbox, and the now abandoned predecessor to this system).

+The issues with fully configurable schema are:

+- Because the dictinary editor is automatically generated from the schema, it is necessarily generic - and is not as usable as one that was hand tuned to the model.

+- Most fields require custom code anyway to present and search them nicely, limiting the benefit.

+- Other than for simple field additions or removals, schema evolution once you have collected data is very difficult.

 ## Talk to linguists first to try and make as universal an initial model as possible.

 In process.